AlfieLeFluffy/FIT_Study_Materials/Study Materials/Diagrams/Modeling/Unified Modeling Language (UML).md

 - Iterations
 - Parallel flows
 ### State Diagram
 State diagrams allow the modelling of a life cycle of one reactive object.
-It is a special case of [[Study Materials/Automata/Types/Automata]].
+It is a special case of [[Automata]].
 They can also model dynamic behaviour of classes, systems, sub-systems, etc. They are comprised of:
 - **States**
 - **Transitions (Edges)**
 - **Events** can be condition in which a state changes.
 They can be part of the state.